MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

   - `$OctopusURL` : Value read from the `OctopusURL` Automation variable we created earlier
   - `$OctopusAPIKey` : Value read from the `OctopusAPIKey` Automation variable

-Because we imported the `Octoposh` into our Automation account, its cmdlets are readily available to us when we write runbooks.
+Because we imported the `Octoposh` module into our Automation account, its cmdlets are readily available when we write runbooks.
 Here, the module is imported explicitly, but this is only a preference of mine, we could just use PowerShell module auto-loading.

 `Set-OctopusConnectionInfo` is a cmdlet which comes from `Octoposh`.
 The command is piped to `Out-Null` to avoid, *ahem*, having the API key exposed in plain text in the output.